HazelnutParadise/insyra/Docs/lp.md

 ## Features

-### `SolveLPWithGLPK(mlpFile string, timeoutSeconds ...int) (*DataTable, *DataTable)`
+### `SolveFromFile(lpFile string, timeoutSeconds ...int) (*DataTable, *DataTable)`

-Solves an LP model using GLPK and returns the result as two DataTable.
+Solves an LP file using GLPK and returns the result as two DataTable.
 First DataTable contains the solution, and the second one contains additional information.

 #### Parameters

-- `mlpFile string`: The path to the LP file.
+- `lpFile string`: The path to the LP file.
 - `timeoutSeconds int`(optional): The timeout for the solver in seconds.

 #### Returns